Yelp/pidtree-bcc/README.md

 docker-run`) to launch pidtree-bcc.
 Following the thread here is the best way to get a full view of the requisite state of the system for pidtree-bcc to work.

+## Probes
+Pidtree-bcc implements a module probe system which allows multiple eBPF programs to be compiled and run in parallel.
+Probe loading is handled by the top-level keys in the configuration (see [`example_config.yml`](example_config.yml)).
+Currently, only the `tcp_connect` probe is implemented.

 ## Usage
 > CAUTION!
 The Makefile calls 'docker run' with `--priveleged`,